Vaibhav-Hariani/CS-CHESS-2025/flowcharts/flowcharts.md

 - If I'm trying to design a robot to walk around New York, I need to show that it will stop at a red hand, and keep checking until we see a white figure.

 [comment]: # (|||)
 For these problems, we can use state machines!
-State machines are considerably simpler to build: only two things to consider (actions, triggers).
+Note: State machines are considerably simpler to build: only two things to consider (actions, triggers).

 [comment]: # (|||)
 - List our different triggers and actions: